 Training in the 24 Yin and Yang neigong exercises of Tai Chi is a core practice of advanced Tai Chi training

 In a martial situation, the effective use of force is a fundamental requirement.
 Techniques that are issued accurately and with focussed power are essential.
 Chinese martial artist have long talked about two different types of physical power being possible.
 The first is referred to as Li, which is translated simply to strength.
-This type of force is often considered in the ancient texts to be a clumsy type of force, issued by the bones and muscles.
+This type of force is often considered in the ancient texts to be a clumsy type of force, issued by the bones.
 A bodybuilding style strength training routine would build this type of strength.
 Without an effective training method for building useable power, it is said in Chinese Martial Arts that your efforts will be wasted.
-Gong means effort/work and Nei means inner or internal.
+Gong means effort/work and Nei means inner.
 So Neigong is inner work designed to strengthen the practitioner in a multitude of ways.

-Chinese martial artists have long advocated the development and use of a different type of force, known as Jin.
+For a martial artist, Chinese martial artists have long advocated the development and use of a different type of force, known as Jin.
 This is considered a far more refined and effective way to issue force, via the various techniques of the art, towards the opponent.
 Jin is often described as the force of the connective tissues and tendons.
 The type of training required to develop the elastic jin power is quite different to bodybuilding/muscular development training.
-Of course muscles are also involved in Jin, but the ideas is to refine and add skill to how the power is developed and issued, and add a layer of elasticity.

 It is not unusual to come across slim built people who have trained for a long time in Tai Chi Chuan, who feel incredibly strong and heavy.
-This isn’t due to big muscles, it’s because of extremely well developed connective tissues, ligaments and tendons, as well as highly developed body awareness and alignment.
+This isn’t to big muscles, it’s because of extremely well developed connective tissues, ligaments and tendons.
 The force they can project is extremely elastic and explosive.
-Their is also a quality of accuracy that surpasses the type of force developed by ‘Li’ style of strength/power practice.
+There is also a quality of accuracy that surpasses the type of force developed by a Li style practice.

 So in this short article I will attempt to give some Tai chi neigong pointers, which may be obvious, or may even be things you disagree with.
 Either way, I hope you find something of value.